noncorpus/DnD5e/unbroken-circle/README.md

 - We go to temple of kohl and we see the priest norden
 - Learn of Fey creatures from Whisterwoods.
 Generally playful creatures.
 - Dreamed of cake and wine the night before
+- spoke with garret and fallstaff (eldest of 7. cared for them)
+- captain is named Tamerrus